ShrikeGames/commander_gpt/README.md

 TODO
 - Option to restore conversation from logged history
-- Don't always need to send the entire history with each request, it's not all important
+- Add subtitles for both human and AI to the screen (optionally)